Dear reader of ADxS.org, please excuse the disruption.

 To date, there are no usable genetic tests for the diagnosis of ADHD.

-However, initial voices are now (2020) advocating the integration of certain genetic tests (here: array CGH) into the standards of ADHD diagnostics.111
+However, initial voices are now (2020) in favor of integrating certain genetic tests (here: array CGH) into the standards of ADHD diagnostics.118

 There are several difficulties for genetic diagnostics in ADHD:

-• ADHD is usually not caused by individual gene variants, but by the interaction of a large number (several hundred to thousands) of gene variants (Gene candidates for ADHD)
+• ADHD is usually not caused by individual gene variants, but by the interaction of a large number (several hundred to thousands) of gene variants (⇒ gene candidates in ADHD) Gene candidates for ADHD)

 • The (epigenetic) expression of genes (e.g. through early childhood or chronic severe stress) can also change the gene effect independently of the gene variant.

-• It can be assumed that different combinations of the genes and forms of expression under consideration coincide in different patients, but not all genes that contribute to the dopamine balance being disturbed, for example.
+• It can be assumed that different combinations of the genes and forms of expression under consideration coincide in different persons with ADHD, but not all genes that contribute to the dopamine balance being disturbed, for example.

 • There is not yet a complete set of candidate genes, which is why there is no genetic test for ADHD.
 We have collected over one hundred and fifty gene candidates.